CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 There are twelve zombies concealed within the shattered shell of the former watchtower, unseen from the outside.
 However, any character with a passive Wisdom (Perception) score of 10 or higher detects a putrid scent wafting from the direction of the tower.
 When the characters approach the tower or the tent, the zombies emerge from within the structure.

 If a conflict arises, Hamun Kost, the malevolent runesmith, emerges from his tent and inquires, "What is the meaning of this?"
 Kost is a robust figure clad in red robes, sporting pallid skin, a shaven scalp, and a black tattoo on his forehead.
-A character who successfully passes a DC 10 General Knowledge skill check recognizes Kost's tattoo as a necromantic symbol.
-A successful DC 10 General Knowledge Skill check confirms that the attire is typical of Thay, a far-eastern land where wizards adorn their flesh with tattoos.
+A character who successfully passes a CL 2 General Knowledge skill check recognizes Kost's tattoo as a necromantic symbol.
+A successful CL 2 General Knowledge Skill check confirms that the attire is typical of Thay, a far-eastern land where wizards adorn their flesh with tattoos.
 The tattoo on Kost's forehead denotes his school of magic as necromancy.

 If any character tries to initiate a dialogue with Kost, even through a greeting or by responding to his questions during combat, he momentarily halts his zombies.
 The Red Wizard is not overtly aggressive and is willing to negotiate a deal that serves both his interests and the party's.